Import a Spreadsheet Schedule of Events to iCal or Google Calendar — Updated

 As you can see, you’ll need to convert the spreadsheet of events to a pretty rigid format, which in my opinion is the most frustrating part of entire ordeal.
 To facilitate this as much as possible, I’ve created this Google Docs spreadsheet template.
 You won’t be able to edit my copy, but I recommend downloading a copy to work from, or as a quick reference.

-- If you’re a Google Docs user, and you’re signed into your account, you can just File -> Make a Copy.
+- If you’re a Google Docs user, and you’re signed into your account, it should prompt you to make a copy.

 This part couldn’t be much easier.